 Season 9: Paul Niedermann

 Paul Niedermann was 27 when he won season nine of Hell’s Kitchen.
-Having worked for BLT Steak in New York, he returned to his home state of Florida and took up a job at Hudson at Waterway East before moving to SALT7 in Delray Beach.
+Having worked for BLT Steak in New York, he returned to his home state of Florida, taking up a job at Hudson at Waterway East.
+He has since moved to SALT7 in Delray Beach.

 Season 10: Christina Wilson